Fair Vertex Problems Parameterized by Cluster Vertex Deletion: Hardness

 We use the \textsc{Unary $\ell$-Bin Packing} problem as the starting point of our hardness reduction.
-The \textsc{Unary $\ell$-Bin Packing} is \W{1}-hard for parameter $\ell$, the number of bins~\cite{JansenKMS13}.
+The \textsc{Unary $\ell$-Bin Packing} problem is \W{1}-hard parameterized by $\ell$, the number of bins~\cite{JansenKMS13}.
 There, the item sizes are encoded in unary and the task is to assign $n$ items to $\ell$ bins such that the sum of sizes of items assigned to any bin does not exceed its capacity $B$.
 Formally, \textsc{Unary $\ell$-Bin Packing} is defined as follows.